-The Andover Public Library offers OverDrive ebook and audiobook library services through a digital consortium with several other Kansas libraries.
-Andover patrons can access OverDrive to check out audiobooks, ebooks, video, and music using their Andover Library cards.
-Tablet or smartphone users can use the free OverDrive app.
-Browse and search hundreds of great titles and download them to your computer, transfer them to a portable device, or burn onto a CD for your reading and listening pleasure anywhere, anytime.
+The Andover Public Library offers OverDrive ebook and eaudiobook library services through a digital consortium with several other Kansas libraries.
+Andover patrons can access OverDrive or the Libby app to check out eaudiobooks, ebooks, video, and music using their Andover Library cards.
+Tablet or smartphone users can use the free OverDrive or Libby apps.
 Digital library items are returned automatically on the due date so there are never any late fees.

 • Your password is your last name in lowercase.

 For more assistance, check out the help links in the “Getting Started” box on the right side of Sunflower’s home page.

 Feel free to email email@example.com with additional questions!

 What you need to know about ebooks at the library:

 1. Not all books are available as ebooks. – Maybe the author didn’t sell ebook rights.
 Maybe the publisher thinks no one will pay money for that title in ebook form.
 Maybe there are legal snafus that have not been made public.
 Who knows?
 What it all means is some books are not available digitally for anyone.